ConorWarrilow/Academic-Success-Analysis/readme.md

 Several Integer columns appear appropriate for one-hot-encoding.

 ### Target Class Imbalance
-The target classes are imbalanced, as can be seen in the below plot.
+The target classes are imbalanced, as can be seen in the plot below.

 <details>
   <summary>$${\color{#72B3A2}\text{View Class Imbalance}}$$</summary>